 Know the Law:

-There are legal consequences for providing alcohol to youth.
+There are legal consequences for providing alcohol and marijuana/cannabis to youth.

 - As a parent, you cannot give alcohol to your teen’s friends under the age of 21 under any circumstance, even in your own home, even with their parent’s permission.
 You also cannot knowingly allow a person under 21, other than your own child, to remain in your home or on your property while consuming or possessing alcohol.